ashutoshbw/ashutoshbw.github.io/content/blog/shortest-way-to-find-fibonacci-sequence-in-javascript/index.md

 katex = true
 +++

-Let's first take a look at how the Fibonacci sequence looks, in case you haven't seen it before.
+Let's first take a look at how the Fibonacci sequence looks like, in case you haven't seen it before:

 $$
 0, 1, 1, 2, 3, 5, 8, 13, \ldots